Rites of Passage & The ReWilding of Human Nature

 Walks by your door on their way to some ‘routine importance’.

-Suddenly they find themselves in a rain forest
+Suddenly they find themselves in a darkened rain forest

 Without a compass, a trail marker or a whistle.